On Thurston's Euler class one conjecture: Properties of the constructed manifolds

+Use Roussarie--Thurston procedure to isotope $T$ inside the foliated manifold $P \setminus \setminus S$ so that $T$ consists of tangential and transverse annuli.
+The cross section of the picture is a simple closed curve winding around a point, where the point is a cross section of $\gamma \times \{ \frac{1}{2} \}$.
+Since the curve is simple and closed, the winding number, $w$, is $0$ or $\pm 1$.
+If $w = 0$, then $T$ is not incompressible.
+Therefore, $w = 1$ or $-1$, which correspond to a $\partial$-parallel torus in $P$. \end{proof}

+For the proof of the next lemma, we need the following less known theorem of Gabai.

-\begin{thm}(Gabai) Let $M$ be a closed orientable 3-manifold.
-Suppose $P$ and $Q$ are two norm-minimizing surfaces (possibly disconnected) in $M$ that are homologous.
-There exists a sequence of norm-minimizing surfaces (possibly disconnected) $P=P_0 , P_1 , ... , P_n=Q$ with each term in the same homology class as $[P]=[Q]$ such that any two adjacent terms in the sequence can be isotoped to be disjoint in $M$. \end{thm}
+\begin{thm}[Gabai \cite{gabai1983foliations}] Let $M$ be a closed, orientable 3-manifold.
+Assume that $P$ and $Q$ are two possibly disconnected, norm-minimizing surfaces in $M$ that are homologous.
+There is a sequence of possibly disconnected, norm-minimizing surfaces $P=P_0 , P_1 , \cdots , P_n=Q$ with each term in the same homology class as $[P]=[Q]$ such that any two adjacent terms in the sequence can be isotoped to be disjoint in $M$. \end{thm}

 \begin{proof} Directly follows from the proof of Lemma 3.6. in \cite{gabai1983foliations}. \end{proof}